whatmakeart/whatmakeart.github.io/content/sculpture/sculpture-and-expanded-media-technical-inventory.md

         // Get the column headers
         const headers = Array.from(thead.querySelectorAll('th')).map(th => th.innerText.trim());

-        // The first header is the item name, and the rest are categories const categories = headers.slice(1);
+        // The first header is the item name, and the rest are categories (radio button values) const valueCategories = headers.slice(1);

         // For each row (item), create radio buttons Array.from(tbody.querySelectorAll('tr')).forEach((tr) => {
             const cells = tr.querySelectorAll('td');
             if (cells.length < 2) return;

-            // Extract item name
-            let itemName = '';
+            // Extract item name (used as the 'name' attribute for radio buttons in a row) let itemName = '';
             const firstCellLink = cells[0].querySelector('a');
             if (firstCellLink) {